-In areas of foundation excavations, the bearing subgrade should be evaluated under the direction of the Geotechnical Engineer or representative.
-In the event that unanticipated conditions are encountered, the Geotechnical Engineer should prescribe mitigation options.
+In areas of foundation excavations, the bearing subgrade should be evaluated by the Geotechnical Engineer.
+If unanticipated conditions are observed, the Geotechnical Engineer should be contacted to discuss mitigation options.

 In addition to the documentation of the essential parameters necessary for construction, the continuation of the Geotechnical Engineer into the construction phase of the project provides the continuity to maintain the Geotechnical Engineer's evaluation of subsurface conditions, including assessing variations and associated design changes.